KunalKatiyar/HashPoster/README.md

 https://twitter.com/PosterHash/

-## Under construction!
+## Recently Added Feature:

-- Addition of ML Model to learn from tweet engagement to choose the best posts to improve the twitter reach.
+Use of NLP model to rate technology posts as higher using Naive Bayes algorithm and giving them higher priority when choosing the blog to tweet.